RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/installation/ionic.md

 hidden: false
 ---

-We currently only offer an official Cordova plugin.
+We currently offer official Capacitor and Cordova plugins.
+We recommend using the Capacitor plugin when possible.
 Install the plugin depending on your framework:

 [block:file]
 [